2019 Egyptian constitutional referendum

-A constitutional referendum was held in Egypt between 20 and 22 April 2019, The main proposed amendments were re-establishing the presidential term to six years, from four previously, and removing the limit of two terms on the President, thereby allowing President Abdel Fattah el-Sisi to potentially remain in power until 2030.
+A constitutional referendum was held in Egypt between 20 and 22 April 2019, The main proposed amendments were re-establishing the presidential term to six years, from four previously, and lengthening the then president's current term and allowing him to stand for an additional term in office, thereby allowing President Abdel Fattah el-Sisi to potentially remain in power until 2030.
 The changes were approved by 88.83% of voters who voted, with a 44% turnout.

 Preparation

 Plans to amend the constitution were prepared by the General Intelligence Directorate (Mukhabarat) around December 2018, with nearly daily meetings headed by el-Sisi's son Mahmoud el-Sisi, Deputy Director of the Mukhabarat.
 Some meetings were also attended by Abbas Kamel, the Director of the Mukhabarat.
-The initial plans were to extend the presidential term to six years while retaining a maximum of two terms and to weaken the powers of Parliament.
+The initial plans were to extend the presidential term to six years while retaining a maximum of two terms and to weaken the powers of parliament.

 Security services planned "wide-reaching arrest campaigns of civilian public figures from across the political spectrum" as a method of "not [tolerating] dissent on any scale regarding the amendments".